Proof Certificates

 tel

-Kind 2 offers the possibility to generate two types of certificates, SMT-LIB 2 certificates and actual proofs in the format of LFSC.
+Kind 2 offers the possibility to generate two types of certificates: SMT-LIB 2 certificates and actual proofs in the Safety CPC format, an extension of cvc5 CPC proof format that includes proof rules for invariant and safety properties.
 It will do so only for systems whose properties (or contracts) are all proven valid.

 Frontend certificates and proofs production require the user to have JKind installed on their machine (together with a suitable version of Java).